jeipollack/euclid_rag/python/euclid/rag/ingestion/ingest_dpdd_readme.md

 ## Output

-- Vectorstore saved in the directory specified by vector_store.index_dir.
+- Vector store saved in the directory specified by vector_store.index_dir.
 - FAISS index can be loaded later for semantic search in the Euclid RAG system.